puthusseri/additionalPage/index.md

   Hai, I'm Vyshak Puthusseri.
 Completed my Master's degree in Computer Applications at College of Engineering Trivandrum, India as a class topper.
 My dream is to build something that can solve at least some uncertainty.

 ## Currently
-  Now as a part-time, I work as a Chegg Expert.
-And I have to give answers to the questions that the users will ask.
-I usually answer questions related to programming( Mainly python) and data structures.
+  I work as a part-time Chegg Expert and I give answers to the questions the users ask.
+I usually answer questions related to programming( mainly python) and data structures.

 ## Projects which was done for just studying